Isotretinoin

 Because isotretinoin reduces oil production in the skin, it can cause dry skin, dry mouth, chapped lips, dry nostrils and dry eyes.
 These effects can be uncomfortable.
 Here are some tips to manage them, but if you have any questions, ask your doctor or pharmacist for advice.

-• Nostrils: the inside of the nostrils may become dry and crusted and lead to mild nose bleeds.
-Applying a thin layer of petroleum jelly gently to the inside of the nose may help.
+• Nostrils: The inside of the nostrils may become dry and crusted and lead to mild nose bleeds.
+Applying a thin layer of petroleum jelly gently to the inside of your nose may help.

 Increased sensitivity to the sun